saurav981/Subloop/README.md

 # Subloop, a creator fan chat app

 A full-stack MERN app that connects creators with fans through one time payment and chat.
 This is specifically for micro influencers with 1-10k followers, who usually don't get sponsors/deal, hence less monetization options.
-And stats show, 49% of Instagram accounts have followers between 1-10k, and India alone has 362.9 million monthly active, which is a big market.
-Creators can 90% of the revenue, can may motivate them to share the Subloop profile link on socials, and help us grow organically.
+And stats show, 49% of Instagram accounts have followers between 1-10k, and India alone has 362.9 million monthly active users, which is a big market.
+Creators can earn 90% of the revenue, which may motivate them to share their Subloop profile link on socials, and help us grow organically.
 Because if creators make money, so do we.
-But if they don't, they don't have pay any fees.
+But if they don't, they don't have to pay any fees.

 ## Problem it solves